How to apply

 Choose your modules

-For the Undergraduate Summer School, you must select three modules per session in order of preference.
+For the Undergraduate Summer School, you must select three credit-bearing modules in order of preference.
 Browse our undergraduate summer school modules.

 Check our entry requirements

-For the Undergraduate and Physics Undergraduate Summer Schools you must be academically qualified to take the modules you apply for.
+For the Undergraduate Summer School you must be academically qualified to take the modules you apply for.
 You should be currently studying in higher education.

 You must have: